 - Use the internal description field for labeling.

 When building out categories, menu items, and modifier groups, utilize the internal description fields as much as possible.
 Utilizing this field will make the menu management process so much easier.
 For example, if a category contains items pertaining to the summer menu, you could add "(Summer)" to the internal description of the category.
 This way, you are able to easily distinguish between specialized categories, products, and modifiers.
+Refer to this article for more information on ways you can use internal names/internal descriptions, and how they can be updated.

 - Duplicate menu items and modifier groups easily.